isotopp/arista_type_7/README.md

 # arista_type_7

-Generate Arista Type 7 Passwords in C
+Generate Arista Type 7 Passwords in C and Python

 A friend had the need to provision Arista Type 7 Passwords on switches.
 According to